nayanbisessar/Online-Recipe-Service/README.md

 ## Group Project
 This project was developed as a collaborative effort by a group of passionate developers.

-Note: The website is no longer active, but you can view a demo of the project when it was functioning here: [Demo Link Placeholder]
+Note: The website is no longer active, but you can view a demo of the project when it was functioning [here](https://drive.google.com/file/d/1dYbx_mcIbp4URHxJJrnyOzPQxFJIjC-l/view?usp=sharing).

 ## Contributing